matrix-org/synapse/docs/setup/turn/coturn.md

       sudo systemctl restart coturn
       ```

-    * If you installed from source:
+    * If you built from source:

       ```sh
       bin/turnserver -o